Companies welcome end to China quarantines for visitors - KESQ

 Also Monday, the government downgraded the official seriousness of COVID-19 and dropped a requirement for people with the virus to be quarantined.
 That added to a rapid drumbeat of steps to dismantle controls that had been expected to stay in place at least through mid-2023.

 “It finally feels like China has turned the corner,” the chairman of the American Chamber of Commerce in China, Colm Rafferty, said in a statement.
-He said the quarantine was the “single largest obstacle” to travel and ending it “clears the way for resumption of normal business travel.”
+He said ending the quarantine “clears the way for resumption of normal business travel.”

 Business groups have warned companies were shifting investment away from China because foreign executives were blocked from visiting.